zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Workflow is now can be defined in code.
 No JSON schemas or designers.
 (Next bullet)

 They are statefull.
 The progress is not lost when VM is restarting.
+It is one of the key features of Durable functions that they are 100% reliable.

 There are some patterns where Durable Functions fit well.